Unsubstantiated: Millennials, Wine and the Meme

 “The market for older, stuffier wines that are popular among older drinkers is diminishing (and) there is a new era coming for wine.”

 I can’t wait to see what this “new era” brings.
-No more Cabernet and Chardonnay?
+No more Cabernet and Chardonnay or Bordeaux?
 Here’s a prediction: in 20 years Cabernet will be the top-selling red wine and Chardonnay will be the best-selling white wine in America and members of the Millennial Generation will be the ones buying these wines.
 Anyone want to put money down on this.
 I will.
 And what exactly is a “stuffy” wine?
 Does this mean “expensive”?
-Does it complex?
+Does it mean complex?
 Does it mean coveted?
 Who knows what this means.
 This statement comes with no meaning and is unsubstantiated and looks more like wishful thinking than reality.

 “You no longer need to be in Napa Valley to learn about specific grapes or blends; now consumers all over the world can have a relationship with wine makers, drinkers and distributors.”

-“Presenting a bottle of wine at a party to show off how much you paid for only happens among older drinkers.
+“Presenting a bottle of wine at a party to show off how much you paid for it only happens among older drinkers.
 Younger drinkers are picking wines based on the story behind it, how they found it, what unique blend or region it comes from.”

-Yeah, because Baby Boomer wine lovers really had no interest in the story behind a wine or the thrill of finding a new wine or how the wine was made or terroir.
+Yeah, because Baby Boomer wine lovers really had no interest in the story behind a wine or the thrill of finding a new wine or how the wine was made or in terroir.
 One wonders how Kermit Lynch was ever able to sell a bottle of obscure Loire Red or an unknown red blend from a husband and wife team in the Languadoc given all those Baby Boomers only interested in showing off how much they paid for their wines.

 “This generation’s mistrust of institutions makes expert reviews useless in getting them to pick up a bottle off the shelf.”